 Rona Ambrose was quickly chosen by Conservative MPs and Senators as Interim Leader and well received.
 But the understanding is that by accepting the interim leadership she has barred herself from becoming leader.
 Perhaps she would be the best to lead the Tories in the next election.
 But she mustn’t.
 The better she performs as interim leader the more poignant the position becomes.

 As a ‘caretaker’ leader, Ambrose must cut a wan figure and not upstage the new leader when she or he is chosen.
-Freed of the reportedly tyrannical leadership of Stephen Harper and surveillance by the PMO Conservative MPs seems perfectly disciplined in marking time until they gets their marching orders from the new leader.
+Freed of the reportedly tyrannical leadership of Stephen Harper and surveillance by the PMO Conservative MPs seems perfectly disciplined in marking time until they get their marching orders from the new leader.

 In the meantime the party must be a ‘generic’ opposition, scoring points where it can.